 In Oakland, More Data Hasn't Meant Less Racial Disparity During Police Stops

-For over 15 years, Oakland's police department has been under federal oversight following a police abuse and racial profiling scandal.
+For more than 15 years, Oakland's police department has been under federal oversight following a police abuse and racial profiling scandal.

-As part of a negotiated settlement in 2003, the city agreed to work towards sweeping police reforms.
+As part of a negotiated settlement in 2003, the city agreed to work toward sweeping police reforms.
 The Riders Settlement mandated ongoing monitoring of the department, including the collection of data on police stops and an end to discriminatory policing.

-But there's mounting frustration that federal oversight and better data collection has still not led to real change, despite a massive price tag.
+But there's mounting frustration that federal oversight and better data collection have not led to real change, despite a massive price tag.

-For the past few years, Stanford University researchers have helped the Oakland police department analyze the data collected from every police stop and arrest.
-Studies carried out by the Stanford team show that Oakland officers are still far more likely to stop, search, and handcuff black people than white people during a traffic or pedestrian stop.
+For the past few years, Stanford University researchers have helped the Oakland Police Department analyze the data collected from every police stop and arrest.
+Studies carried out by the Stanford team show that Oakland officers are still far more likely to stop, search and handcuff black people than white people during a traffic or pedestrian stop.

-Analysis of body-cam footage also showed that, during traffic stops, officers spoke less respectfully to black motorists than whites.
+Analysis of bodycam footage also showed that, during traffic stops, officers spoke less respectfully to black motorists than whites.

 Despite this, Oakland's police department says the studies have proved invaluable.

 "A lot of agencies collect data.
 But we have gone and worked with Stanford to say 'teach us how to ask the questions of that data, teach us how to think.'
 I want a change of how we think about policing.
-And when you think differently you're going to have culture change," says Oakland police chief Anne Kirkpatrick.
+And when you think differently you're going to have culture change," says Oakland police Chief Anne Kirkpatrick.
 She was hired less than two years ago in the wake of a different police scandal.

 Racism, Discrimination And Calling The Police On Black People